 Intrigued after a visit to The Pickwick, local historian Barry West decided to follow up this story and uncovered clues which supported the rumours, also discovering the grave of Dr Miles Marley.
 This story was subsequently covered by the BBC, The Guardian, The Daily Mail and The Daily Mirror.

-The Dickens connection lives on through The Pickwick Inn.
-Proprietors Eddie and Jenny Stanton have been welcoming guests for nearly 40 years, their daughters Natalie & Jessica are partners and the family are now welcoming the fourth generation into the business!.
-The Team with their constant pursuit for excellence has ensured this Cornish country pub, in the middle of nowhere, continues to entice people from far and wide to turn ‘off the beaten track’, and return to The Pickwick time and time again.
+The Dickens’ connection lives on through The Pickwick Inn.
+Proprietors Eddie and Jenny Stanton have been welcoming guests for over 40 years, their daughters Natalie & Jessica are partners with the family now welcoming the fourth generation into the business!.
+The Team, with its constant pursuit for excellence, has ensured this Cornish country pub, in the middle of nowhere, continues to entice people from far and wide to turn ‘off the beaten track’, and return to The Pickwick time and time again.

 Our Amazing Staff

 Eddie & Jenny Stanton - Proprietors

-For nearly 40 years Eddie and Jenny have put their heart and souls into making The Pickwick a ‘go-to’ destination pub.
+For over 40 years Eddie and Jenny have put their heart and souls into making The Pickwick a ‘go-to’ destination pub.
 Still very much hands-on, they are the ultimate hosts.
-Despite spending four decades welcoming their loyal customers, they refuse to sit still and are constantly looking to evolve the offering.
+Despite spending over four decades welcoming their loyal customers, they refuse to sit still and are constantly looking to evolve the offering.
 In the last few years creating The Pickwick’s nine luxury bedrooms and 100-seater open-kitchen restaurant, as you do, in your sixties!

 The Stanton Family are now welcoming the fourth generation into the business.
 It all began with Geoff & Joyce Stanton alongside son Eddie and his wife Jenny followed by their daughters Natalie & Jessica who grew up at the pub and now the latest additions, Natalie’s son Oliver and Jessica and Russ’ daughter, Bo Joyce.